MS Pieter Corneliszoon Hooft: The ship becomes too slow

-Refit: up-engined and lengthened
+Refit: re-engined and lengthened

 In late 1929 the SMN decided to increase the speed of P.C.
 Hooft.
 A decision to perform a major refit on a new ship is always rather awkward, but in fact this decision was counter-intuitive.
 Mr. Delprat of the SMN declared that for a five-year-old ship like P.C.
 Hooft the investment to increase the speed was justified, but for older ships like SS Jan Pieterszoon Coen and SS Johan de Wit it was not.
 The refit that was to increase the speed of P.C.
 Hooft consisted of two big alterations.
 1) The machine power would be almost doubled.
 2) The hull was changed so the ship could profit from the increased power.
 The change was announced in April 1930.
 On 3 December 1930 P.C.
 Hooft left Amsterdam for Rotterdam, where the Rotterdamsche Droogdok Maatschappij would execute the refit.

 On 25 March 1931, the refit P.C.
 Hooft left Rotterdam for trials on the North Sea.
 These trials were planned to last about one and a half days, with the ship arriving in Amsterdam on the 27th.
 A defect in the propeller shaft made that she returned to Rotterdam on the 25th.
 She was placed in drydock, where the defect was found to be that the gland made too much contact with the propeller shaft.
 The defect was quickly fixed, and in the evening of the 27th P.C.
 Hooft resumed her trials.
 On the North Sea P.C.
 Hooft reached 18 knots during the important full power run.
 At 4 o'clock in the afternoon of the 28th she reached IJmuiden.
 During lunch SMN accepted delivery, and also thanked her chief engineer Ir.
 S.G.
 Visker and her ship-building engineer Ir.
 Prins for their advice and design of the refit.